 As feelings in Japan gradually cooled down US President Theodore Roosevelt risked reigniting them by sending the mighty American battle fleet on a cruise of the Pacific.
 It is doubtful if his claim that he was doing this “not so much (as) a threat to Japan as a demonstration for the benefit of Japan” fooled anyone.

-International affairs in general were dominated by war and fear of war in 1907, so much so that, in a bid to defuse the unease, or at least render it manageable, a peace conference, attended by representatives of all major nations, was held in the Hague, Holland in June 1907.
+International affairs in general were dominated by war and fear of war in 1907, so much so that, in a bid to defuse the unease, or at least render it manageable, a peace conference, attended by representatives of all major nations, was held in the Hague, Netherlands in June 1907.
 (It was actually the second such conference, the first having been held eight years earlier.)
 The Second Hague Peace Conference was felt at the time to be of considerable importance as it defined in detail the procedures and behaviour to be adopted in time of war.
 These officially came into force on 26th January 1910, but the Great War left them all in tatters.
 Nevertheless, the fact that so many great powers had seen fit to broker and subscribe to a wide ranging series of protocols, and to do so at a time of considerable international tension, was not surprisingly regarded as grounds for a cautious optimism.

 Significant occurrences outside Australia in 1907 included the implementation in Finland both of universal suffrage and of the right of women to stand for election.
 Finland was the first country in Europe to introduce the former, while the latter constituted a world first.
 At the Finish Parliamentary elections of 15th and 16th March nineteen women won seats.